MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 View the module (`functions.py`) in a text editor.
 We see a few things about this file.
 The top begins with a description of this module surrounded by three quotations (`"""`).
-Right now, that is the file name, followed by our short description, then the sentence "Handles the primary functions".
+Right now, that is the sentence "Provides the primary functions".
 We will change this to be more descriptive later.
 CookieCutter has also created a placeholder function called `canvas`.
 At the start of the `canvas` function, we have a `docstring` (more about this in [documentation]),